soundpress/RulesOfNYC/docs/c06/index.rst

       (iii) perform one daily composite sampling of the influent and effluent at least once every calendar year on a day that is representative of normal operations and have the sample analyzed for silver by a laboratory certified by the New York State Department of Health;

-      (iv) measure representative daily quantities of Total Silver Halide Process Wastewater discharged to the public sewer;
+      (iv) measure representative daily quantities of total silver-halide process wastewater discharged to the public sewer;

       (v) keep written records of pretreatment technology maintenance;

       (vi) record the date any new pretreatment technology is brought into service; and

-      (vii) keep all measurements and records required by this section at such person's facility for at least three years from the date such records and measurements are made.
+      (vii) keep all measurements and records required by this section at such person’s facility for at least three years from the date such records and measurements are made.